RedDragon98/idleminer/README.md

 # idleminer
-An idle game based on Minecraft
+An idle game based on Minecraft(*the original idleminer is a discord bot*)